ting-hsuan-chen/TEgenomeSimulator-open/README.md

 # TEgenomeSimulator
-A tool for simulating TE mutations and insertions into a random-synthesised or user-provided genome.
+A tool to simulate TE mutation and insertion into a random-synthesised or user-provided genome.

-This tool is released under the MIT license to promote the advancements in TE research.
-You are welcome to raise issues for inquiries regarding TEgenomeSimulator or contribure to its development and improvement.
-For more details, please refer to the [Contributing Guidlines](./.github/contributing_guide.md).
+This tool is under a MIT license with the goal to promote the advancement in TE research.
+You are welcome to raise issues for enquries regarding TEgenomeSimulator or contribure to the development / improvement of it.
+For details please check out [Contributing Guidline](./.github/contributing_guide.md).

 ## Introduction
 TEgenomeSimulator was created based on [Matias Rodriguez & Wojciech Makałowski.
 Software evaluation for de novo detection of transposons.
 2022 Mobil DNA](https://mobilednajournal.biomedcentral.com/articles/10.1186/s13100-022-00266-2).
 The original scripts were from [denovoTE-eval](https://github.com/IOB-Muenster/denovoTE-eval).
-Some existing functions had been modified and several new functions had been created for TEgenomeSimulator.
+Some existing functions were modified and several new functions were created for TEgenomeSimulator.
 The following table shows the major features that were kept, modified, or created in TEgenomeSimulator.

 | Features | denovoTE-eval | TEgenomeSimulator |
 |:---------|:-------------:|:-----------------:|